scikit-hep/uproot-browser/src/uproot_browser/tui/README.md

 # Credits

 Uproot browser was created by Henry Schreiner and Aman Goel.
-It was rewritten by Elie Svoll and Jose Garcia to use the modern CSS-based Textaul library.
+It was rewritten by Elie Svoll and Jose Ayala Garcia to use the modern CSS-based Textual library.

 Uproot browser is made possible by the Scikit-HEP ecosystem, including uproot and awkward-array for data reading, hist and boost-histogram for computation.